M+ Online Exhibition Brochure

 A typographical representation of the heading, subheading, and body text formatted for the Nalini Malani exhibition brochure.

-A custom sans-serif font is used throughout the layout template to maintain the visual consistency.
+We employed the M+ bespoke sans-serif font on the template’s layout to maintain visual consistency.

 An overview of the Nalini Malani exhibition brochure, including the cover and three essay pages accompanied by images and texts.

-This project’s user experience and layout design direction was led by Jimmy K.K Lam from Studio Earth with Julee Chung, Olivia Chow, and Yuling Zhong at M+.
+The M+ Online Exhibition Brochure project was led by Jimmy K.K.
+Lam of Studio Earth, with Julee Chung, Olivia Chow, and Yuling Zhong at M+.

 Back